Reviews You Can Rely On

 Durability

-We felt that the first version of the T2 Pro was exceptionally durable, and the new XT version improves on the design with bombproof black paint that was impervious to scratches during testing.
+We felt that the first version of the T2 Pro was exceptionally durable, and the new XTR version improved on the design with exceptionally durable black paint that has held up incredibly well for the past several seasons of use.

-The previous version had a silver finish which scratched easily.
-The overall construction of the T2 Pro XT is stout, and it feels that way too at 51 lbs.
+The previous version had a silver finish, which scratched easily.
+The overall construction of the T2 Pro XTR is stout, and it feels that way, too, at 51 lbs.
 The T2 Pro has some plastic pieces that are prone to degradation from sun exposure.
 The moving parts are almost entirely made of metal, and despite some pretty serious abuse, the T2 Pro functioned flawlessly during testing.
-If anything we would describe it as being overbuilt, if durability is high on your list of required attributes, then this rack should be on your shortlist.
+If anything, we would describe it as being overbuilt; if durability is high on your list of required attributes, then this rack should be on your shortlist.

 thule t2 pro xtr - the thule t2 pro xt is a heavy duty rack with a durable black...